-Don’t be intimidated with the thought of teaching elementary music.
-Use your favorite tips from this list and have fun!
+Don’t be intimidated by the thought of teaching elementary music.

 1. Listen to music in the car

 Let’s be honest.
 Listening to music in the car isn’t just a classic past-time; it’s also an excellent way to expose elementary children to various music styles while they’re trapped in the back.

 Kids can’t run away when we turn on classics.
 They can’t disappear into their bedrooms.
 They can’t dart out the door.
 Kids are stuck listening to what we choose to play on the car stereo.